Schoenabatic/AtomMangaReader/README.md

 ## Obligatory Disclaimer:

+This software is provided "as is", without warranty of any kind.
-I have developed and tested the application on a Kobo Libra 2, which is the only Kobo device I own.
-I cannot guarantee that it will work as intended on other Kobo devices.
-Use at your own risk.
-I am not responsible for any damages/ bricking of your devices.
+I (Schoenabatic) develop and test this fork primarily on my own devices.
+The original application was developed on a Kobo Libra 2.
+I cannot guarantee that it will work perfectly on every Kobo model or firmware version.

+**Use at your own risk.** I am not responsible for any damages, data loss, or bricking of your devices.

 ## Known Bugs and occurances: